moye25/proj-gdg/README.md

-# Project: Course Management Application
+# Project: Course Helper Application

 ## Overview
 This is a web application for managing courses, including features to create, update, and delete course entries.
 The app is built with React, Supabase, and utilizes TypeScript for type safety.